norcams/iaas/docs/team/tips_and_tricks/full-compute-disk.rst

     puppet agent --enable
     puppet agent -t

 Puppet will fix swap for you.
+You will need to resume all other instances on the compute node manually as well.

 Alternative approach
 --------------------